Sitefinity/db-to-filesystem-migration/README.md

 # Steps to execute the migration:

-1. Host ConfigMigration.aspx page in your application and integrate it in your project.
+1. Host ConfigMigration.aspx page in your application under ~/Sitefinity and integrate it in your project.

-2. Navigate to ~\ConfigMigration.aspx page
+2. Navigate to ~/Sitefinity/ConfigMigration.aspx page (you should be logged with Sitefinity administrator user)

 3. Click on Migrate button